 Don’t call it a resolution

 You don’t even need to say New Year’s resolutions.
 “Simply replace the word ‘resolution’ with a word that is not wrapped in negative emotions,” writes Kelly Rudolph, founder of PositiveWomenRock.com, on Your Tango. “‘Intention’ is a great alternative—it implies a combination of wanting and expecting, which are both positive and empowering.”
 Lifting the expectations and baggage associated with resolutions can leave you mentally free to pursue your goal.
-But even so, these “resolutions” are impossible to stick to.
+These are the 15 resolutions that are impossible to keep.

 Use implementation intentions